ASMIftekhar/Facial-Spoofing-Detection-DL/README.md

 # Facial Spoofing Detection Using CNN + LSTM
-This projects is a part of the course work at UCSB by [A S M Iftekhar](https://sites.google.com/view/asmiftekhar/home), Raphael Ruschel, S.Shailja.
+This project is a part of the course work at UCSB by [A S M Iftekhar](https://sites.google.com/view/asmiftekhar/home), Raphael Ruschel, S.Shailja.

 [Project Report](https://drive.google.com/file/d/1An77WuB_IsvwtHIrvCftuyTwcgYqe_2N/view?usp=sharing)